MicrosoftDocs/Devices-docs/surface/surface-ssd-removal-guide.md

 ## Remove and replace SSD

-1. Remove the SSD by using the instructions in [rSSD Removal Guide for Enterprise](https://www.microsoft.com/download/100440).
+1. Remove the SSD by using the appropriate instructions for your device included in [rSSD Removal Guide for Enterprise](https://www.microsoft.com/download/100440).
 2. Put the original SSD into a new device and connect the new device to a wired internet connection.
 3. Power on the new device.
 The device may go through a firmware update during startup.